samhohcm/RobotArm-Motors-Worksheet/index.md

         <p>Once you've done that, your code should look like the following:</p>
         <br>
         <pre class="prettyprint" style="max-height:300px;overflow:auto">
+          else:

               # Do something if button A is pressed.
 What do you do if you want button A to increase the angle by 10 degrees every time
               # you press a button?
-          #if button_a.is_pressed():
+              if button_a.is_pressed():
                   #insert code here

               # Do something if button B is pressed.
 What do you do if you want button B to decrease the angle by 10 degrees every time
               # you press a button?
-          #if button_b.is_pressed():
+              if button_b.is_pressed():
                   #insert code here
         </pre>
         <br>